ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.kecontact/README.md

 ### 1.2.0 (2021-06-07)
 * (Sneak-L8) support for compact mode
+* (Sneak-L8) using sentry.io to track errors
+* (Sneak-L8) support for KeContact P30 Deutschland edition

 ### 1.1.3 (2021-04-26)
 * (Sneak-L8) new time option to continue charging session with regard